-a.
-Biological Control

-- 1) What is the specificity of parasite biocontrol agents against native alternative hosts? - 2) What population demographic models can be developed to show under what parameters a parasite biocontrol agent would control NZ mudsnail populations and to what degree? - 3) What is the effect of trematode parasite biocontrol agents on other hosts in the life cycle? - 4) Is the risk of biocontrol worth the benefits of NZ mudsnail control?

-b.
-Chemical/Physical Control
+- a.
+Biological Control - 1) What is the specificity of parasite biocontrol agents against native nontarget alternative? - 2) What population demographic models can be developed to show under what parameters a parasite biocontrol agent would control NZ mudsnail populations and to what degree? - 3) What is the effect of trematode parasite biocontrol agents on other hosts in the life cycle? - 4) Is the risk of biocontrol worth the benefits of NZ mudsnail control? - 5) Develop and apply control strategies for application and evaluation as HACCP-NRM control actions. - b.
+Chemical/Physical Control - 1) Will chemical and or physical control techniques have acceptable ecological impacts?

-- 1) Will chemical and or physical control techniques have acceptable ecological impacts? - 2) Can we develop effective and ecologically-sound control methods in the mechanical, physical, chemical and biological control arenas? - 3) Continue to test efficacy of current treatments of gear and determine whether a treatment must kill all mudsnails or simply get them to release from the gear. - 4) Develop and test prevention methods for wader and gear enabled transport for a variety of ANS including whirling disease, didymo, etc. so that anglers and field crews don't have to use multiple disinfectants or choose to prevent the transmission of one ANS over another.
+- 2) Is the risk of chemical, physical, or biological control worth the benefits of NZ mudsnail control? - 3) Can we develop effective and ecologically-sound control methods in the mechanical, physical, chemical and biological control arenas? - 4) Continue to test efficacy of current treatments of gear and determine whether a treatment must kill all mudsnails or simply get them to release from the gear. - 5) Develop and test prevention methods for wader and gear enabled transport for a variety of ANS including whirling disease, didymo, etc. so that anglers and field crews don't have to use multiple disinfectants or choose to prevent the transmission of one ANS over another.
 Once a consistently effective method is identified, seek consensus to make it the recommended protocol used consistently by all agencies and organizations.